GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

-This request is usually made twice, the first time with a large enough `wLength` so that the host finds out the value of the `wTotalLength` field without committing to a large transfer and then again now that the full descriptor length is known.
+This request is usually made twice, the first time with a large enough `wLength` so that the host finds out the value of the `wTotalLength` field without committing to a large transfer and then again when the full descriptor length is known.

 If the WebUSB Platform Capability descriptor has the `iLandingPage` field set to a non-zero value the browser then performs a WebUSB-specific `GET_URL` request